 Welcome!

 In 2018, Bolor earned a MA in Asia-Pacific Studies from the University of San Francisco.
 She now serves as an Alumni Mentor for undergraduate and graduate students at USF.
-Ms. Lkhaajav Founded and Directs Monus.Ed Mentorship Program, where she mentors students find their academic footing, career planning, and graduate school preparation.
-Since launching her Mentorship Program, Bolor mentored and placed students in graduate programs in the United States, the United Kingdom, France, Australia, South Korea, and Hong Kong.
+Ms. Lkhaajav is the Founder of Monus.Ed Mentorship Program, where she mentors students find their academic footing, career planning, and graduate school preparation.
+Bolor mentored and placed students in graduate programs in the United States, the United Kingdom, France, Australia, South Korea, and Hong Kong.

 General Inquiries: blkhaajav.dons.usfca.edu